 But fear not, the old FIDLAR spirit is still alive and well on their third record.

-The group show their political, angsty streak later on in the record on song ‘Thought.
-Mouth.’ and ‘Too Real’ with Carper crooning on the latter ‘Well of course the government is gonna fuckin’ lie, Bunch of white people callin’ white people white’ as well as taking out his frustrations at technology: ‘Why is the answer to life on the fuckin’ phone?
+The group their political, angsty streak later on in the record on song ‘Thought.
+Mouth.’ and ‘Too Real’ with Carper crooning on the latter ‘Well the government is gonna fuckin’ lie, Bunch of white people callin’ white people white’ as well as taking out his frustrations at technology: ‘Why is the answer to life on the fuckin’ phone?
 And is the answer to my happiness in the cloud?’.
 Meanwhile ‘Thought.
-Mouth.’ opens with this verse: ‘I’m going to move to Canada, ‘cos Fuck America, and California’s just a bunch of trustees, living on a beach.’ – which is kinda all you need to know on that one.
+Mouth.’ opens with this verse: ‘I’m going to move to Canada, ‘cos Fuck and California’s just a bunch of trustees, living on a beach.’ – which is kinda all you need to know on that one.

 The tale of the record is one of a complicated love story, as well as a love-hate duet with Los Angeles that shouts that it’s not the perfect picturesque setting that Hollywood would have us believe.
-In fact, the record sits within the same fucked up dystopian world of LA that is at the forefront in Showtime’s long-running hit show Californication starring David Duchovny as Hank Moody, a troubled New Yorkian alcoholic writer living in LA, a City which repulses every fibre in his body.
-There is no better example of this, than on the giant instrumental title track ‘Almost Free’ which transports you right to the black heart of Venice Beach.
+In fact, the record sits within the same fucked up dystopian world of LA that is at the forefront in Showtime’s long-running hit show Californication starring David Duchovny as Hank Moody, a troubled New Yorkian alcoholic writer living in LA, a City which repulses every in his body.
+There is better example of this, than on the giant instrumental title track ‘Almost Free’ which transports you right to the black heart of Venice Beach.

 The breathtaking ‘Called You Twice’ tells the story of looking back at a relationship through rose-tinted glasses and features a beautiful collaboration with K-Flay, which sees the 33-year-old lend her vocals to form a monster harmony as well and tells a heartbreaking story.